Flexible-Sector 6DMA Base Station: Modeling and Design: Introduction

-It is also worth noting that existing fixed-antenna BSs widely adopt the sector antennas to achieve effective coverage with high directional gains, thus termed as sectorized BS \cite{6824752}.
+It is also worth noting that existing fixed-antenna BSs widely employ sectorized antenna arrays to achieve effective coverage with high directional gains, termed as sectorized BS \cite{6824752}.
 Specifically, high-gain directional antennas are employed at the BS to divide its coverage area or cell into orthogonal sectors \cite{dai2013overview}.
-By concentrating radiated energy into narrow main lobes and suppressing sidelobes, such sector antennas achieve effective spatial isolation between adjacent sectors to suppress co-channel interference.
-This leads to improved signal-to-interference-plus-noise ratio (SINR), enables denser frequency reuse, and enhances the cell-edge throughput.
-However, traditional sectorized BSs still lack the capability of flexible antenna movement in terms of positioning and rotation like 6DMA; thus, it is appealing to upgrade sectorized BSs to 6DMA-enabled BSs for substantial throughput enhancement.
-Despite this promising potential, the state-of-the-art 6DMA designs \cite{shao20246d,shao2025tutorial,shao20256d,shao20256dma,hua2025hierarchically,shi20256DMA}, which are based on adjusting both 3D positions and 3D rotations of antenna arrays, are not compatible with existing sector antennas and sectorized BS architecture, thus requiring fundamental changes of the BS hardware and control mechanism.
-These challenges necessitate the development of a more cost-effective 6DMA BS design amenable to the existing sectorized BS architecture while preserving the high spatial adaptability and reconfigurability of 6DMA.
+By concentrating radiated energy into narrow main lobes and suppressing sidelobes, such sector antennas achieve effective spatial isolation between adjacent sectors to suppress co-channel interference \cite{athley2013increased}.
+This leads to improved signal-to-interference-plus-noise ratio (SINR), denser frequency reuse, and enhanced cell-edge throughput.
+However, traditional sectorized BSs still lack the capability of flexible antenna movement in terms of positioning and/or rotation offered by MA, FAS, and 6DMA.
+Therefore, it is appealing to improve sectorized BSs to incorporate such new spatial flexibility for throughput enhancement.
+Despite their promising potential, the new reconfigurable antenna designs, such as MA/FAS/6DMA, are not compatible with existing sectorized BS architecture, thus requiring fundamental changes of the BS hardware and design.

-Motivated by the above, we propose a novel 6DMA-based BS architecture, termed the flexible-sector BS, in this paper.
-Fully compatible with the existing sectorized BSs, the directional antennas deployed at the flexible-sector BS to cover orthogonal sectors are capable of both rotating and moving along a circular track, thereby enabling dynamic sector rotation and flexible antenna allocation across sectors.
-This new adaptability allows the flexible-sector BS to respond to spatial variations in user distribution, thus significantly enhancing the system throughput yet with low movement overhead, hardware cost, and control complexity.
-The main results of this paper are outlined as follows.